-Professor Ribstein, a longtime critic of governmental regulation through criminalization of merely questionable business transactions, places the Supreme Court’s decision in the perspective of the damage done by the government’s prosecution:
+University of Illinois Law School Professor Larry Ribstein, a longtime critic of governmental regulation through criminalization of merely questionable business transactions, places the Supreme Court’s decision in the perspective of the damage done by the government’s prosecution:

 [I]n addition to destroying value and lives, it significantly reduced competition in the auditing industry and thereby impeded efforts to engage in the cleanup the pro-regulatory folks have thought is oh so necessary.
 Now it turns out the whole thing was a legal as well as policy mistake.
 More generally, this is yet another nail in the coffin of the misbegotten idea that corporate criminal liability is the way to better markets.